bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 Use the amazon file to train your model using the sentiment analysis scenario.
 You may find it easiest to load the data file into an application like Excel and convert it to a .csv instead of .txt.

-In the last step after, training your model with model builder, you can generate a zip file containing the ML.NET code you need to use in your Spark app.
+In the last step after training your model with model builder, you can generate a zip file containing the ML.NET code you need to use in your Spark app.

 ### Add ML.NET to .NET for Apache Spark App

 We need to make sure our Spark app has the necessary ML.NET references.

-Download the Microsoft.ML NuGet Package.
+Download the [Microsoft.ML NuGet Package](https://www.nuget.org/packages/Microsoft.ML).
 Make sure your Spark app has a reference to the .csproj file of your trained ML model from model builder and the Microsoft.ML API.

 ![CSProject](https://github.com/bamurtaugh/spark/blob/SparkMLNet/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/SparkMLPic.PNG)

 As we create the logic for our Spark app, we will paste in the code generated from model builder and include some other class definitions.